Skip to main content

 Research and evidence supporting Youth Work

-There is no specific research on youth work and as such youth work policies are not regularly evaluated on the basis of research.
+There is no specific research on youth work, and as such, youth work policies are not regularly evaluated on the basis of research.
 In general, it is difficult to obtain data on youth work as the concept is often mixed with volunteering and youth participation.
-However, the regular large sample youth researches (see sub-chapter 1.6 Evidence-based youth policy) include questions related to youth services.
+However, the regular large sample of youth research (see 1.6 Evidence-based youth policy) includes questions related to youth services.
 This enables practitioners and policymakers to estimate the accessibility of and needs for youth services.

 Participative Youth Work

-Top-level approaches often focus on youth participation (see sub-chapter 5.3 Youth representation bodies and 5.4 Young people's participation in policy-making).
-Besides this, the only top-level authority related to youth policy is currently the Board of the Children and Youth Fund (Gyermek és Ifjúsági Alapprogram Tanácsa) and the National Youth Council (Nemzeti Ifjúsági Tanács) is involved in channelling the interests of youth organisations.
-The Council has 2 plenary meetings per year and consultations in the capital and in the countryside on a project basis where local decision-makers and young people can have a dialogue on specific issues.
-Targeted consultation specifically to youth work policies do not exist.
+Top-level approaches often focus on youth participation (see sub-chapter 5.3 and sub-chapter 5.4).
+Besides this, the only top-level authority related to youth policy is currently the Board of the Children and Youth Fund (Gyermek és Ifjúsági Alapprogram Tanácsa), and the National Youth Council (Nemzeti Ifjúsági Tanács) is involved in channelling the interests of youth organisations.
+The Council has two annual plenary meetings and consultations in the capital and the countryside on a project basis where local decision-makers and young people can dialogue on specific issues.
+Targeted consultation specifically to youth work policies does not exist.

 Smart youth work: youth work in the digital world